 Advising for IPM: New challenges - an IPM workshop for advisers - you are invited!

-ENDURE and the ENDURE Network of Advisers, with the support of INRA, France, are planning a European workshop for advisers on IPM to take place in the first quarter of 2012.
+For the first time ever, ENDURE and the ENDURE Network of Advisers, with the support of INRA (France), are organising a European workshop for advisers on IPM.